-When we take a look at the two-bedroom comparison from December to January, Minneapolis experienced a 0.0% decrease for the price of a two-bedroom apartment.
-The rent price for a Minneapolis two-bedroom apartments currently stands at $1,964.0.
+When we take a look at the two-bedroom comparison from August to September, Minneapolis experienced a 1.82% increase for the price of a two-bedroom apartment.
+The rent price for a Minneapolis two-bedroom apartments currently stands at $1,788.0.

 More key findings include:

-Rent increased in St Paul, MN, St Louis Park, MN, Bloomington, MN .
+Rent increased in St Paul, MN, Bloomington, MN, Plymouth, MN .

-Rent decreased in Minnetonka, MN, Burnsville, MN, Brooklyn Center, MN.
+Rent decreased in St Louis Park, MN, Brooklyn Park, MN, Robbinsdale, MN, Richfield, MN.

 Rent growth in Minneapolis over the past year has been on the rise.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Minneapolis average rent prices appear to be relatively affordable for local residents.